 Moreover, Peru is home to more than 180 species of birds.
 Also, it has 3.500 varieties of orchids, 594 mammal species, and 590 different reptiles.
 However, it is worth mentioning that Peru frequently discovers new species, so this number may change in the future.

 Why is Peru the best country to visit?

 Peru is a great destination for family and friends tours.
-You can explore the ancient Machu Picchu citadel, discover the mysterious Nazca Lines, admire Lake Titicaca, and eat delicious food!
+Explore the ancient citadel of Machu Picchu, discover the mysterious Nazca Lines, admire Lake Titicaca, and indulge in delicious food!

-Even so, Peru is a paradise for adventure lovers and a must on your South America bucket list.
-It offers outdoor activities for curious, beginners, amateurs, and experts.
-Choose Peru tours that include:
+Peru is a paradise for adventure lovers and a must on your South America bucket list.
+You can choose Peru tours that include outdoor activities for curious beginners, amateurs, and experts.
+For example:

 - Mountain biking.